Brigitte Raoult

 Penny Peeters

-Born in Antwerp andpassing by Paris, Wallonia, Grand Duchy of Luxembourg and Spain, she touched down near Brussels.
-Passionate aboutjewelry since childhood (nickname magpie), she obtained her degree at IKA in Mechelen very much later in life (at 53) Designing, creating and wearing jewels makes her the happiest of all.
+Born in Antwerp and passing by Paris, Wallonia, Luxembourg and Spain, she touched down near Brussels.
+Passionate about jewelry since childhood, she obtained her degree at IKA in Mechelen very much later in life.
+Designing, creating and wearing jewels makes her the happiest of all.
 She gets inspiration from loving her family and friends, adopted dog Xena, all animals except snakes, nature, traveling, museums, expos, books and her garden.
+With this team I would like to put comtemporary jewelry more on the map and more known to the general public.